rijumone/PHPCMS/picocms/content/sorting_algos_bubble.md

 ### Step V:

 We reached the end of the list, so we start again at the beginning.
 But this time, we don't need to compare till the end.
-Because the largest element will have already reached the end of the list.
+Because the largest item will have already reached the end of the list.

 ```python
 [500, 1612, 85, 1004, 1700, ]